-The story is told from Zander Osborne’s (despite the name, a female) point of view.
+The story is told from Zander Osborne’s point of view.
 She’s sent to a camp for at-risk teens and as things progress, we finally discover why she’s there.

 “There’s nothingness down at my feet—vast, empty space where a person could just go.
 The pressure of feeling and then feeling nothing doesn’t exist.
 Just darkness does.”

 “Everyone wants to find a way out when they’re locked in.
 What most people don’t realize is that there’s always another locked door.”